w4el/healthcare-route-optimisation-aco-kmeans/README.md

 # Healthcare Delivery Route Optimisation

-> A hybrid metaheuristic algorithm combining K-Means clustering and Ant Colony Optimisation (ACO) to solve a complex, real-world Vehicle Routing Problem (VRP) for healthcare logistics.
+> A high-performance optimisation solution for solving the complex Vehicle Routing Problem (VRP), a variant of the Travelling Salesman Problem (TSP).
+This project implements a novel hybrid algorithm combining K-Means clustering with Ant Colony Optimisation (ACO) to find near-optimal routes for healthcare logistics.

+## 1. Project Goal & Overview

-This project, part of my Natural Computing module, designs and implements a two-stage solution to optimise routes for healthcare services (e.g., GP home visits), aiming to minimise total travel distance and operational costs.
+The challenge of this project was to design a system that could efficiently plan routes for healthcare services (e.g., GP home visits) to minimise total travel distance and operational costs.
+A brute-force approach to this NP-hard problem is computationally infeasible.

-## 1. Overview

-The challenge is a variant of the complex, NP-hard Travelling Salesman Problem (TSP).
-A brute-force approach is computationally infeasible.
-This solution intelligently decomposes the problem:
+This solution intelligently decomposes the problem into two distinct stages:

-1.  **Clustering:** First, K-Means Clustering is used to partition all patient locations into distinct, localised clusters, assigning each cluster to a specific GP surgery.
+1.  **Clustering:** The K-Means algorithm is first applied to partition all patient locations into distinct, geographically-localised clusters.
+Each cluster represents a manageable service zone.
-2.  **Optimisation:** Second, the Ant Colony Optimisation (ACO) metaheuristic is applied to each cluster independently to find the shortest possible route for that GP to visit all their assigned patients.
+2.  **Optimisation:** The Ant Colony Optimisation (ACO) metaheuristic is then applied to each cluster independently.
+The ACO algorithm finds the shortest, most efficient path *within* each zone, creating a complete and optimised route for each service vehicle.

+This hybrid approach makes the problem computationally tractable and produces a highly efficient solution.

-## 2. Key Features
+## 2. Key Features & Technical Implementation

-* **Hybrid Algorithm:** Implements an innovative two-stage solution, combining an unsupervised clustering algorithm (K-Means) with a powerful metaheuristic (ACO).
+* **Hybrid Algorithmic Model:** Implements an innovative two-stage solution, combining an unsupervised clustering algorithm (K-Means) with a powerful, nature-inspired metaheuristic (ACO).
-* **Complex Problem-Solving:** Solves a real-world, NP-hard optimisation problem (a TSP/VRP variant).
+* **K-Means Clustering:** Leverages `scikit-learn`'s `KMeans` to effectively partition a dataset of synthetic patient coordinates (modelled for the Greenwich area) into logical service zones.
+* **Ant Colony Optimisation:** A custom ACO implementation is used to find the shortest path within each cluster.
+This involves a detailed convergence analysis and parameter tuning process.
-* **Parameter Tuning:** Includes analysis of ACO parameters (e.g., heuristic weighting 'beta', pheromone evaporation 'rho') to find the optimal balance between exploration and exploitation, ensuring a high-quality solution.
+* **Parameter Tuning:** The system was optimised by tuning key ACO parameters, such as the heuristic weighting (**beta**) and pheromone evaporation rate (**rho**), to find the optimal balance between solution quality and computational time.
-* **Data Visualisation:** Uses the Folium library to plot and visualise the final, optimised patient routes on an interactive map.
+* **Interactive Visualisation:** Uses the **Folium** library to render the final, optimised routes on an interactive map, providing a clear and powerful demonstration of the solution's efficacy.

 ## 3. Technologies & Libraries Used

 * **Core:** Python
-* **Data Science:** Pandas, NumPy, Scikit-learn (for `KMeans`)
+* **Data Science:** Pandas, NumPy
+* **Machine Learning:** Scikit-learn (for `KMeans`)
-* **Optimisation:** `aco-learn` (or a similar Ant Colony Optimisation library)
+* **Optimisation:** `aco-learn` (or similar Ant Colony Optimisation library)
-* **Visualisation:** Matplotlib (for convergence plots), Folium (for map visualisation)
+* **Visualisation:** Matplotlib (for convergence plots), Folium (for map rendering)

 ## 4. Installation & Usage